Our Faculty

 Biography

-Chris Aiken, M.D., is the editor-in-chief of the Carlat Psychiatry Report and an assistant professor of psychiatry at New York University and Wake Forest Schools of Medicine.
-He is the author of peer-reviewed papers and books, including 2022’s Prescribing Psychotropics.
+Chris Aiken, M.D., is Editor-in-Chief of the Carlat Psychiatry Report and an Assistant Professor of Psychiatry at New York University and Wake Forest School of Medicine.
+He is the author of numerous peer-reviewed papers and books, including Prescribing Psychotropics (2022).

 Publications of Chris Aiken, M.D.